cmur2/gloudapp/README.md

 You could launch gloudapp (or place it in auto-start) via:

 	gloudapp

+If this does not work and you are not using rvm think about using it.
+If you really does not want to use rvm you may have to add rubygem binaries to your PATH by adding `/var/lib/gems/1.8/bin` (depending on your system) to your PATH.

-Then you will be prompted to provide your credentials (or not if you're already using [cloudapp-cli](https://github.com/cmur2/cloudapp-cli) on the same machine).
+You will be prompted to provide your credentials (or not if you're already using [cloudapp-cli](https://github.com/cmur2/cloudapp-cli) on the same machine).
 A successful login gives you a new small but fine icon right in your notification bar which is sensitive for left clicking (take screenshot and upload) and right clicking